 - Weight.
 Extra pounds increase your cholesterol and your chance of getting heart disease.

 - Exercise.
 Get it regularly, since that can lower "bad" cholesterol and bring up the "good."

 - Genes.
 They influence how much cholesterol your body makes.
 High levels can run in families.

 - Other causes.
 Certain medications and medical conditions can raise your levels.
-High triglycerides could result from diabetes or thyroid problems.
+High triglycerides could come from diabetes or thyroid problems.
 It can help to lose extra weight and avoid foods that are high in calories.